hengestone/chirp/doc/index.rst

 .. note::

    On some platforms libuv writes can cause SIGPIPE, generally you want to ignore the SIGPIPE and handle the error.
-Most applications just ignore SIGPIPE.
+Most applications ignore SIGPIPE.
    Since libuv and libchirp are libraries you have to ignore SIGPIPE, if you want to.

    .. code-block:: cpp